haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

 * The volume directory of MySQL data (SEAFILE_MYSQL_VOLUMES)
 * The volume directory of Seafile data (SEAFILE_VOLUMES).

-What's more, according to <https://manual.seafile.com/upgrade/upgrade_notes_for_12.0.x>
+What's more, upgrade SeaDoc from 0.8 to 1.0 (In progress) according to <https://manual.seafile.com/upgrade/upgrade_notes_for_12.0.x>

 Start with docker compose up.